 Cryptopedia is Gemini’s online learning hub to teach people the ins and outs of cryptocurrency.
 The source includes hundreds of articles on many crypto topics, ranging from simple explainers to deep dives on more complex topics.

 You do not have to move your crypto investment off your online account and into a wallet, but it can be safer to do so.

 Gemini Wallet and Gemini Custody

 Gemini offers two wallets: a cold storage system called Gemini Custody, and an insured hot wallet, Gemini Wallet.
 Gemini Custody, which moves your crypto off the network for secure holding by Gemini, charges a 0.4% fee each year.
-The hot wallet offers high-security storage and insurance from theft of digital assets.
+Gemini Wallet offers high-security storage online and insurance from theft of digital assets.